List of Death in Paradise characters: Detective Sergeant Florence Cassell

 In Series 10, two years on from Patrice's death, Florence returns to the island after her successor, Madeline Dumas, left to take a job opportunity in Paris, leaving the island short-staffed and prompting the Commissioner to ask for her help.
 She was at first unsure of the new DI, Neville Parker, but she soon warms to him and helps him embrace the Caribbean lifestyle more.
-In the following series, Florence is offered an undercover police job in Jamaica and, despite some hesitancy due to the memory of Patrice still being vivid, she accepts the new role and leaves the island for a second time in Series 11, Episode 4.
+At one point, Neville revealed his romantic feelings for her, but she turns him down due to her wanting to remain just friends.
+In the following series, Florence is offered an undercover police job in Jamaica and, despite some hesitancy due to the memory of Patrice still being vivid, she was willing to accept the new role and leave the island for a second time.
+However, after being held at gunpoint by Mafia Boss Miranda Priestley as part of her undercover role to be accepted, Florence shot her in the arm and had to immediately leave the island under witness protection in Series 11, Episode 4, saying farewell to her colleagues.

+2 years later, Florence's witness protection is terminated - with it being revealed she was housed in the neighbouring island of St. Augustine.
+As such, she reappears in Series 13, Episode 7, to assist the team and Neville on a complex case across both islands.
+In the following episode, with Neville due to leave to go travelling, Florence reveals to him that during her time in witness protection she came to realise that she did have romantic feelings for him after all, and states her desire to be with him.
+While Neville initially turns this down, he changes his mind, and the two depart St. Marie to go travelling together - finally becoming a couple.